Brazil closes border to Venezuelans as coronavirus outbreak worsens

-RIO DE JANEIRO, March 18 (Reuters) - Brazil on Wednesday closed its border to Venezuelans for an initial 15 days, citing strains on the public health system from a worsening coronavirus outbreak and what its president described as Venezuela’s inability to respond to the epidemic.
+RIO DE JANEIRO (Reuters) - Brazil on Wednesday closed its border to Venezuelans for an initial 15 days, citing strains on the public health system from a worsening global coronavirus outbreak and what its president described as Venezuela’s inability to respond to the epidemic.

 Brazilian President Jair Bolsonaro announced the measure on Tuesday amid mounting criticism of how he has handled the coronavirus crisis.
 Brazil this week reported its first fatality from COVID-19, the respiratory illness caused by the virus.